Technical Electronic Product Radiation Safety Standards Committee

 TEPRSSC consists of 15 members, five representatives of regulated industry, five of the government (Federal, State, or local), and five of the general public, one of whom must be a representative of organized labor.
 Members must be technically qualified by training and experience in one or more fields of science or engineering applicable to electronic product radiation safety.

 Individuals or organizations wishing to nominate technically qualified individuals interested in serving on this committee should forward a letter of nomination along with a complete résumé or curriculum vitae, including current business address and telephone number.
-Nominations should be sent to Shanika Craig, Center for Devices and Radiological Health, Office of Device Evaluation 10903 New Hampshire Ave.
-WO 66, RM 1613, Silver Spring, MD 20993.
+Nominations should be emailed (email is the preferred method although mail is acceptable) to Akinola Awojope, Center for Devices and Radiological Health, Office of Management 10903 New Hampshire Ave., Silver Spring, MD, 20993

 - FDA Advisory Committee Information Line